Cooperative Solar Energy

 Will solar save me money?

 A locked-in rate means protection from unpredictable electricity bills and utility rate increases.
 Our customers always know what their energy costs will be, so they can focus on the more important parts of life.
-When you sign up through the Co-op, you receive a $500.00 Visa gift card upon completion and activation.
+When you sign up through the Co-op, you receive a $500.00 check upon completion and activation.

 How do I know if solar is right for me?